-Where to find the Risk Taxonomy Ribbon: Design > Diagram > Add > Risk Taxonomy > Risk Taxonomy Browser window Toolbar: New Diagram icon > Risk Taxonomy > Risk Taxonomy
+Where to find the Taxonomy Ribbon: Design > Diagram > Add Diagram > Risk Taxonomy > Risk Taxonomy Browser window Toolbar : New Diagram icon > Risk Taxonomy > Risk Taxonomy

-Browser window context menu | Add Diagram... > Risk Taxonomy > Risk Taxonomy Usage of the Risk Taxonomy The Risk Taxonomy provides a common language and references for security and business analysts who need to understand and analyze risk in a formal way.
-It allows analysts to estimate the probable frequency and magnitude of future loss.
-Options for the Risk Taxonomy The Risk Taxonomy can be used at varying levels of formality depending on the initiatives, processes and requirements for risk assessment.
-The Relationship Matrix could also be used to record the relationship between the discrete values, Threat Capability and Resistance (Control) Strength to determine the derived Vulnerability.
-A Toolbox of elements and relationships is available for the Risk Taxonomy diagram allowing sophisticated models of risk to be created.
+Browser window context menu | New Diagram... > Risk Taxonomy > Risk Taxonomy Usage of Risk Taxonomy Risk Taxonomy provides a common language and references for Security Analysts and Business Analysts who need to understand and analyze risk in a formal way.
+It allows Analysts to estimate the probable likelihood, frequency and magnitude of future loss.
+Options for Risk Taxonomy Risk Taxonomy can be used at varying levels of formality depending on the initiatives, processes and requirements for risk assessment.
+The Relationship Matrix could also be used to record the relationships between the discrete values, Threat Capability and Resistance (Control) Strength to determine the derived Vulnerability.
+Toolbox pages of elements and relationships are available for the Risk Taxonomy diagram, allowing sophisticated models of risk to be created.

-Learn more about the Risk Taxonomy Risk Taxonomy
+Learn more about Risk Taxonomy Risk Taxonomy

 Roadmap Diagram

 Getting to know the Roadmap Diagram

 Introducing the Roadmap Diagram

 The Roadmap diagram is an overlay that can be applied to any diagram to describe significant phases in elements and how they change with the passage of time.